fliqkr/inertia/README.md

 ## Features

-- JavaScript-free by default!
-  - Some QoL functions that require JavaScript can optionally be enabled.
+- **JavaScript-free by default:** Inertia is designed to work without JavaScript, but you can optionally enable some (future) quality of life functions that depend on it.
-- Proxied text searches _Google_, image searches on _Qwant_.
+- **Proxied searches:** Inertia performs text searches using _Google_ and image searches using _Qwant_.
-- Clean, user-friendly user interface.
-- Quick scrape and parse times.
+- **Fast and efficient:** Inertia scrapes and parses text results quickly (~0.4-0.8s for text results), making it a speedy alternative to other engines.

 ## Installation